 - overall economic dependency on foreign investment or business entities

 - widespread poverty

-- enormous gap between the haves and have nots
+- enormous gap between the ruling class and the working class (no middle class)

 - Costa Rica

 While many political scientists have moved away from the imperialism-era term, the economic world doesn’t seem as quick to make the move.
 For example, the Banana Republic clothing brand has not expressed a desire to change its name, claiming that it reflects a different interpretation of the term.

 As the 21st century progresses, terms like banana republic may fade from our conversation and writing.
 However, more important than the term itself is its legacy — and implication in our global past, present, and future.